-Kirtland offers PN (Practical Nurse) certification and ADN (Associate Degree in Nursing) degrees.
+Kirtland offers PN (Practical Nurse) certification, ADN (Associate Degree in Nursing) and an ADN/BSN concurrent program through a partnership with Saginaw Valley State University.
 We also offer an RN to BSN degree through a partnership with Saginaw Valley State University.
 Get your Nursing degree at Kirtland Community College.

 NURSING: We’re located in the Instructional Center (INS) in Health Sciences

 Phone: (989) 275-5000, ext.
 281 | Fax: (989) 275-6715

 Anne Essmaker, Academic Advisor for students with last names L-Z

 Shawn Ott, Academic Advisor for students with last names A-K

 Student Nursing Orientation for students starting our nursing program in the Fall 2015 semester will be held on Thursday, August 13, 2015.

 Practical Nurse (PN) Certification

 - Three-semester, one year completion